materials-data-facility/MID3AS-AM-Challenge/index.md

 **What is the expected temperature of the deposited powder once leaving the hopper?**<br>
 This value was not measured.
 There was no intentional heating of the powder in the hopper.

+**Is that "brief abstract" mentioned in the Grading section of this page intended to be the same as the "model description" paragraph in the answer template overview slide?**<br>
+Yes.
+The language in the grading section has been updated to clarify.

 ### CHALLENGE 1

 **For Challenge 1, are the strain measurements measured tangentially through the thickness (1), or are they measured concentrically (2)?
 And if it is tangentially measured, would the interaction depth be 2.7mm?
 And for the tangent measurement, is the process to essentially measure one centered point as it gets near the outside radius?**<br>